-- 6.1.
-Classes will be as defined in the Notice of Race. - 6.2.
+- 6.2.
 A class flag will be a unique color, pattern, shape, or class logo.
 A description of each class flag will be posted on the official notice board. - 6.3.
-Reminder as stated in the preamble to Race Signals: "When a visual signal is displayed over a class flag, the signal applies only to that class." - 7.
-RACING AREA The racing area will be within three miles of the harbor entrance to Hamilton Creek Sailboat Marina.
+Reminder as stated in the preamble to Race Signals: "When a visual signal is displayed over a class flag, the signal applies only to that class."

+7. RACING AREA